Producer railway cars

 - Producers may submit applications for a producer railway car to the Canadian Grain Commission through an administrator or directly to the Canadian Grain Commission if they are self-administering a producer railway car.

 - Administrators must apply for producer railway cars online.
-Producers who are self-administering their cars may choose to apply online, via fax at 204-984-4079 or mail.
+Producers who are self-administering their cars can apply online, by fax at 204-984-4079 or by mail.
+The Canadian Grain Commission mailing address is in the Contacts section below.

 - Producers must include their email addresses on their applications.
 Administrators must provide producer email addresses.

 Each application must be a distinct order for a single grade of grain going to a particular station and destination.
-The application must include information about the precise siding (e.g., lease site name if applicable).
+The application must include information about the precise siding (for example, lease site name if applicable).

-- A complete list of CN producer car loading sites is available.
+- A complete list of CN producer car loading sites is available for Manitoba, Saskatchewan, Alberta and British Columbia.

-- Complete lists by province of CP producer car loading sites is available.
+- Complete lists of CP producer car loading sites are available for Manitoba, Saskatchewan and Alberta.

 - Each producer must have a confirmed sale and destination.
-After the application is completed, the producer will be asked to verify (via email) a confirmed sale.
+After the application is completed, the producer will be asked to verify a confirmed sale by email.

-- The application must specify the shipping week the producer wants the producer railway car.
+- The application must specify which shipping week the producer requires the producer railway car.

 - Before cars are authorized, the administrator (or self-administering producer) may make the following changes to an application:

-The Canadian Grain Commission issues Canadian Grain Commission producer identification numbers to each producer taking part in the producer railway car program.
+The Canadian Grain Commission issues producer identification numbers to each producer taking part in the producer railway car program.
 These identification numbers replace Canadian Wheat Board identification numbers.
-Contact the Canadian Grain Commission Producer railway car Unit at firstname.lastname@example.org or 1-800-853-6705 to get a producer railway car identification number.
+Contact the Canadian Grain Commission producer railway car unit at email@example.com or 1-800-853-6705 to get a producer railway car identification number.

 Information about producer railway cars

-- Self-administering includes arranging for credit for shipping charges with railways and paying freight costs yourself.
+- Self-administrating includes arranging for credit for shipping charges with railways and paying freight costs yourself.
 An administrating company can do this for producers as part of their services.

 - Up to 5 producers may load grain into a single producer railway car.
 One producer must be designated as the principal producer and act as the administrator for documentation and correspondence for the group.